pinkTurtle/rat/Readme.md

     . `chmod +x ftp-push.sh compiler.sh`

-  4 - Install `git ftp`
+  4 - Install `git ftp`: this is used to push files to web server.
+This tool
-   some testing
+    combines git tracking whith ftp tools to upload just the modified files.

 ## Make rules